daniel-cottone/Cerberus/README.md

 This project is a demonstration of a stateless, RESTful token-based authentication system using Spring Security.

 ##Usage
+To use this app, run in terminal `mvn spring-boot:run`.

 This app has two endpoints and two user accounts:

 ```